coccinelle/coccinelle/bundles/parmap/parmap/README.md

 `Parmap`  _is   not meant_ to   run  on a cluster,  see   one of the  many available (re)implementations of the map-reduce schema for that.

-By forking the parent process  on a sigle  machine, the children get access, for free, to all the data structures already built, even the imperative ones, and as far as your computation  inside the map/fold  does not produce side effects that need  to be  preserved, the  final result will   be the same  as  performing the
+By forking the parent process  on a single machine, the children get access, for free, to all the data structures already built, even the imperative ones, and as far as your computation  inside the map/fold  does not produce side effects that need  to be  preserved, the  final result will   be the same  as  performing the